 After the jury announced their sentencing recommendation, Heather Heyer’s mother, Susan Bro, addressed the media outside the courthouse.
 She said she was “content” with the sentence but told those gathered that they had to keep fighting for the cause her daughter died for.

 Susan Bro, mother of Heather Heyer, addresses the press outside of Charlottesville Circuit Court.
 A jury just recommended that James Fields serve 419 years for crimes including murdering her daughter. #Charlottesville pic.twitter.com/Ndz4yld3IF

-A formal sentencing hearing to adopt the jury’s sentencing recommendations will be held in Charlottesville Circuit Court at 9:30 AM on March 19, 2019.
+A formal sentencing hearing to adopt the jury’s sentencing recommendations will be held in Charlottesville Circuit Court in 2019.

 Fields still faces a federal hate crimes prosecution being brought by the Department of Justice.
 His federal case is expected to go to trial next year.
 He is also a named defendant in the Sines v.
 Kessler civil lawsuit filed by survivors of his car attack which is slated to go to trial in July 2019.